john-azzaro/Study-Mongoose/README.md

 ```
 Now suppose you want to reference the full name of the author of your books.
 How would you do this?

-You *could* just have a property like ```fullName``` with a combination of the first and last names, most of the time your database will not have this spcific combination.
+You *could* just have a property like ```fullName``` with a combination of the first and last names, but most of the time your database will not have this spcific combination.
+You also *could* concatenate the properties of the first and last name throughout the entire application.
+However, this is a bit messy.
 This is where *virtuals* come in.
-Conversely, you *could* concatenate the properties of the first and last name throughout the entire application.
-However, this is messy and with the power of virtuals, you only need to do this *once*!

 What a virtual will do is create a new property (that does not exist nor persist in the database) and *manipulate* those properties so that a new property is created for use in your application.
 In the following question, you'll see just how easy creating a new virtual property can be.

+### GET and SET methods for Virtuals
+Mongoose has two virtual *fields*, the GET and the SET methods.
+* The **GET** method is a function that returns a virtual value, and can do complex processing or simple concatenation.
+* The **SET** method is used to split strings and perform other operations.

+In the case of this study example, we'll use the GET method to concatenate the full name of our author.

 </dd>
 </dl>